Dog bites officer during scuffle with a man in Plymouth

 PLYMOUTH, MASS.
-(WHDH) - A Plymouth man is facing a number of charges after police say he went on the attack and injured three officers.
+(WHDH) – A Plymouth man is facing a number of charges after police say he injured three officers during a violent encounter late Tuesday night.

 A neighbor called 911 after 30-year-old Jared Windus appeared on their front doorstep with two beagles in tow demanding to be let inside around 10 p.m.
 Tuesday and according to police, he seemed deranged.